TeamPuzel/strawberry/design/specification.md

 Strawberry can sugar objects from other languages, providing interoperability with Objective-C, C++, Swift, Java etc.
 This is yet to be designed.

+## Text encoding

+Strawberry has built in support for three encodings.
+- ASCII, a legacy English-only format with very few glyphs and obsolete control codes.
+- Unicode, specifically UTF-8, technically the modern format but obsolete by design, true to the expression jack of all trades and master of none.
+A terrible format with duplicate encodings of equivalent result making processing this format highly inefficient for the sake of supporting ancient script unsuitable for the digital era.
+- Strawberry, STR-8, in the name of simplicity, a new encoding throwing away bad ideas documented further on.

 # Draft Overview of the Strawberry Core Library 🍓

 Generic programming is cool sure, but eventually something concrete has to fill in the generic parameters.